 46E.
 Exemption from duty

-[(1) repealed]
+[(1) deleted]

 (2) Duty is not chargeable under the Duties Act 2008 in relation to —

 (a) anything that occurs by the operation of this Division; or

 (b) anything done (including a transaction entered into or an instrument or document of any kind made, executed, lodged or given) under this Division, or to give effect to this Division, or for a purpose connected with or arising out of giving effect to this Division.